kebora/fluttertube/README.md

 ## Installation
 * Visit [Google Cloud Console](https://console.cloud.google.com/), add and enable the YouTube API.
-* Create a file on the Utilities folder named keys.dart with the api key initialization as below:
+* Create a file in the Utilities folder named keys.dart with the api key initialization as below:

 ```
 const String apiKey = 'your youtube api key from the google console';